stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - _Environment name:_ `tft_environment_name` - 8 characters or less
 - _Instance name:_ `tft_edition` - 8 characters or less

-To avoid coupling live resources directly to the variables that TFT provides, do not reference these variables directly in resource names.
+To avoid coupling live resources to the tooling, do not reference these variables directly in resource names.
 Use these variables in locals, and then use the locals to set resource names.
 For convenience, the code in the unit template includes locals and outputs that you can use in resource names.
 These are defined in the file `meta_locals.tf`:

 ```hcl
 locals {